lotfollahi/Capstone_Project/README.md

 # Test Results

 The top two pictures are biopcies stained in lab and different regions labeled by pathologist.
 The bottom images are same biopcies and stained and labeld by model.

-<center> The accuracy is 93% </center>
+## The accuracy is 93%

 ![](images/test_results.png)